A Comprehensive Evaluation of Deep Learning Object Detection Models on Heterogeneous Edge Devices: Performance Evaluation Results

-In addition, measuring the energy consumption per request, excluding the base energy, for the investigated object detection models on the evaluated edge devices yields interesting results.
-Firstly, as Fig.~\ref{fig:energy consumption per request for devices}(b) presents the outcomes on Pi3, the Det\_lite models exhibit energy consumption ranging from 0.41 mWh to 0.98 mWh, while SSD\_v1 and SSD\_lite models consume 0.31 mWh and 0.41 mWh, respectively.
-The YOLO8 models demonstrate higher energy demands, spanning from 1.22 mWh to 5.87 mWh.
-When the TPU is integrated with Pi3, as Fig.~\ref{fig:energy consumption per request for devices}(c) displays, the Det\_lite models consume between 0.32 mWh and 0.61 mWh, and the SSD\_v1 and SSD\_lite models show reduced consumption of 0.11 mWh and 0.13 mWh, respectively.
-The YOLO8 models also show decreased energy consumption, ranging from 0.23 mWh to 0.43 mWh.
+In addition to the base energy consumption, the energy consumption per request excluding base energy reveals clear differences across the evaluated model-device combinations.
+On Raspberry Pi 3, as shown in Fig.~\ref{fig:energy consumption per request for devices}(b), the EfficientDet Lite models consume between 0.41 and 0.98 mWh per request, while SSD\_v1 and SSD\_lite consume 0.31 mWh and 0.41 mWh, respectively.
+The YOLOv8 models exhibit substantially higher energy consumption, ranging from 1.22 to 5.87 mWh per request.
+When TPU acceleration is added to Raspberry Pi 3, as shown in Fig.~\ref{fig:energy consumption per request for devices}(c), the energy consumption decreases across all model families.
+In this setting, EfficientDet Lite models consume between 0.32 and 0.61 mWh per request, SSD\_v1 and SSD\_lite consume 0.11 mWh and 0.13 mWh, respectively, and YOLOv8 models range from 0.23 to 0.43 mWh per request.

-Secondly, Pi4 introduces improved energy efficiency compared to Pi3, with Det\_lite models consuming between 0.14 mWh and 0.33 mWh, and SSD\_v1 and SSD\_lite models consuming 0.11 mWh and 0.14 mWh, respectively, as Fig.~\ref{fig:energy consumption per request for devices}(d) shows.
-The YOLO8 models on Pi4 range from 0.77 mWh to 2.92 mWh.
-With the addition of the TPU, Pi4's energy consumption decreases further; Det\_lite models consume between 0.13 mWh and 0.19 mWh, and SSD\_v1 and SSD\_lite models consume 0.10 mWh and 0.11 mWh, respectively.
-The YOLO8 models range from 0.26 mWh to 0.32 mWh on Pi4 with TPU, as Fig.~\ref{fig:energy consumption per request for devices}(e) presents.
+A similar trend is observed for Raspberry Pi 4 and its TPU-based configuration.
+On Raspberry Pi 4, as shown in Fig.~\ref{fig:energy consumption per request for devices}(d), EfficientDet Lite models consume between 0.14 and 0.33 mWh per request, while SSD\_v1 and SSD\_lite consume 0.11 mWh and 0.14 mWh, respectively.
+The YOLOv8 models show noticeably higher energy consumption, ranging from 0.77 to 2.92 mWh per request.
+When TPU acceleration is used, as shown in Fig.~\ref{fig:energy consumption per request for devices}(e), the energy consumption decreases across all model families.
+In this setting, EfficientDet Lite models consume between 0.13 and 0.19 mWh per request, SSD\_v1 and SSD\_lite consume 0.10 mWh and 0.11 mWh, respectively, and YOLOv8 models range from 0.26 to 0.32 mWh per request.